-The European Charter for Regional or Minority Languages was opened for signature in November 1992.
-It has been ratified so far by Armenia, Austria, Croatia, Cyprus, Denmark, Finland, Germany, Hungary, Liechtenstein, Luxembourg, Montenegro, the Netherlands, Norway, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine and the United Kingdom.
-It has also been signed by eleven other States4.
-It entered into force on 1 March 1998.
+The European Charter for Regional or Minority Languages was opened for signature in November 1992 and entered into force on 1 March 1998.
+It has been ratified so far by Armenia, Austria, Croatia, Cyprus, the Czech Republic, Denmark, Finland, Germany, Hungary, Liechtenstein, Luxembourg, Montenegro, the Netherlands, Norway, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine and the United Kingdom.
+A further ten States signed the Charter4.
+Seven States have committed themselves to ratification when joining the Council of Europe but have not yet done so (Albania, Azerbaijan, Bosnia and Herzegovina, Georgia, Moldova, "the former Yugoslav Republic of Macedonia", Russian Federation).